jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 You're gonna need a DHCP, TFTP, HTTP and NFS server.
 All that!

-* DHCP tells the machine where to find the boot image.
+* The DHCP tells the machine where to find the boot image.
-* TFTP hosts the boot, kernel and initrd images.
+* The TFTP hosts the boot, kernel and initrd images.
 It has a menu file with all the arguments for the OS installation.
-* NFS has the CentOS installation files (ISO extracted).
+* The NFS has the CentOS installation files (ISO extracted).
-* HTTP has the Ubuntu files (ISO extracted) and a the seed files (this files contain the installation arguments, like timezone, disk layout and so on).
+* The HTTP has the Ubuntu files (ISO extracted) and a the seed files (this files contains the installation arguments, like timezone, disk layout and so on).

 ### DHCP ###
 In the DHCP server, you must setup two options: